 I somehow ended up at the front of the queue.
 There were about 15 of us in the room – locals, Yvonne and myself.
 I had wanted Yvonne to go first, given she already has tattoos and therefore would naturally be less anxious than I would be (right?).

 However, I was beckoned by the monk, and there was no turning back.
 I crawled into position, bent over a pyramid pillow, and dug my nails into my arm so that I would be able to focus my pain on another area.
 Two men on either side of me held my skin taut while the monk, a piece of paper separating his hand from my skin, as he can’t touch female flesh, dipped his long bamboo needle into ink.

 The tapping began.
-We had not pre-discussed what he was going to do.
-We had not selected a precise location – he just went for it, I knew from the beginning that I had to put faith in his design choice and placement based on his interpretation of my aura – based on his opinion of what blessing I needed most.
+We had not selected a precise location – he just went for it.
+I knew from the beginning that I had to put faith in his design choice and placement based on his interpretation of my aura – based on his opinion of what blessing I needed most.
 I knew that I would have no say in what tattoo I got or where.

 Ten minutes and roughly 3,000 strikes later, I had a new tattoo.
 I had expected the pain to be out of this world, but in reality, it has nothing on recovering from a shoulder surgery.
 I’d give it a 7/10 on the pain scale.
 It was therapeutic, in a way, and only lasted for ten or so minutes.

 As he finished, he blew on the tattoo to breathe power into it as he chanted a blessing.
 He then moved on to Yvonne unto whom he bestowed the same tattoo.
 Though we were not allowed to take pictures in the room where the process takes place, I snuck one of Yvonne quickly with my iPhone.